 Enamel contouring and reshaping take place generally in one visit to our office, although a follow-up visit is sometimes necessary.
 We will take a “before” photograph to use as a reference.
 Then, using various tools, we carefully polish off small areas of the tooth surface enamel and reform the tooth into a more attractive shape.
 The edges of the newly shaped tooth are smoothed and polished, completing the procedure.
 An “after” photograph is made at this point so the differences can be easily seen.
 After contouring, the teeth are more uniform in shape and size making them appear less crowded and eye-catching imperfections are gone.

-Enamel shaping is a quick, painless, and inexpensive procedure that can make a big difference in your smile.
+Enamel shaping is a procedure that can make a big difference in your smile.
 Because enamel shaping is relatively inexpensive and noninvasive, it is a good place to start changing your smile to the one that you have always wanted.

 The dental bonding procedure utilizes a composite resin and is used for a variety of structural as well as cosmetic purposes.
 One can draw a parallel between dental bonding materials and a sculptor’s clay.
-By using dental composite resin bonding we can restore chipped or broken teeth, fill in gaps and reshape or recolor your smile.
+By using dental composite resin bonding your cosmetic dentist downtown can restore chipped or broken teeth, fill in gaps and reshape or recolor your smile.

 A very mild etching solution is applied to your teeth to create very small crevices in the tooth’s enamel structure.
 These small crevices provide a slightly rough surface permitting a durable resin to bond materials to your teeth.
 The resin is then placed on your tooth and high-intensity light cures the resins onto your tooth’s surface – with each individual layer of resin hardening in just minutes.
 When the last coat has been applied to your tooth, the bonded material is then sculpted to fit your tooth and finely polished.